Boom-Thep/Churn-Analysis-Identify-Risk-And-Form-Retention-Strategies/README.md

 ## Recommendation
 To effectively reduce churn and improve customer retention, the following actions should be taken:
-- Address Competitor-Driven Churn (45% of Total Churn):
+- **Address Competitor-Driven Churn (45% of Total Churn):**
   - Offer competitive pricing adjustments and exclusive retention incentives to customers in high-risk segments.
   - Introduce device upgrade programs and loyalty perks to prevent customers from switching to competitors.
   - Implement personalized retention campaigns for High-Value customers to enhance engagement.

-- Improve Customer Service Experience (16.8% of Total Churn):
+- **Improve Customer Service Experience (16.8% of Total Churn):**
   - Train support staff to improve customer interactions and reduce dissatisfaction caused by poor service.
   - Implement proactive customer engagement, reaching out to at-risk customers before they decide to leave.
   - Strengthen self-service options to improve customer satisfaction and reduce reliance on direct support.

-- Reevaluate Pricing Strategies for High-Churn Segments:
+- **Reevaluate Pricing Strategies for High-Churn Segments:**
   - Optimize pricing for $81-$100 and $61-$80 customer groups, where churn rates are the highest.
   - Offer flexible pricing models, including bundled services and loyalty discounts.
   - Target price-sensitive customers with value-based offers to justify costs and improve retention.

-- Focus on Retention of Medium-Value Customers:
+- **Focus on Retention of Medium-Value Customers:**
   - Since Medium-Value customers contribute the highest churn count, implement contract incentives and engagement campaigns tailored to their needs.
   - Provide discounted renewal rates and added service benefits for long-term retention.
   - Offer targeted promotions and personalized outreach to reduce churn risk in this unstable segment.
   - By implementing these data-driven retention strategies, the company can minimize churn, maximize revenue retention, and enhance long-term customer loyalty in a competitive telecom market.

 ## Technical Details
-- Excel
+- **Excel:** Used for data cleaning and merging datasets with Power Query to focus on relevant data for identifying churn segments, reasons for churn, and potential financial impact.
-- SQL
+- **SQL:** Ensures accuracy in calculations and data manipulation.
+Used to calculate key metrics like churn rate and segment data by age, CLTV, and monthly charges.
-- Tableau
+- **Tableau** Creates data visualizations and dashboards to present insights and findings effectively.